... deliberate deception to secure unfair or unlawful gain, or to deprive a victim of a legal right. —definition of fraud in Wikipedia

 July 7, 2016* I telephoned the Oklahoma Employment Security Commission (OESC) in Oklahoma City.
-I told the OESC rep that my relationship with my most recent employer had unexpectedly ended and I was uncertain of the effect on my unemployment insurance.
+The OESC is part of Oklahoma state government that deals with employee/employer relations.
+I told the rep that my relationship with my most recent employer had unexpectedly ended and I was uncertain of the effect on my unemployment insurance.
 He dug through some records and said the OESC contacted AppleOne on June 14 about my status but did not get a response.
 He also said AppleOne had turned the matter over to a

 St. Louis company named TALX.
 I had never heard of that company.
 The OESC representative also said he did not understand why AppleOne was involving an outside party.
 There were several more exchanges as he pulled up documents on his computer screen looking for details.
 Eventually, I thanked him and said good-bye.

-[ CLARIFICATION: I got email on Tuesday, July 5, 2016, from another OESC rep, trying to help me find out why my unemployment checks were delayed.
+[ CLARIFICATION: I got email on Tuesday, July 5, 2016, from another State Of Oklahoma/OESC rep, trying to help me find out why my unemployment checks were delayed.
 On either that date, or on July 6 or July 7, she invited me to visit the

 Skyline OESC office to use their phones.
 I have used